tybrs/mdlpipeline/README.md

 # Package

-The `mdlpipeline` package contains an end-to-end ETL pipeline in the `sync.enrollments.SyncEnrollments` class for syncronizing enrollments in Moodle (LMS) to match PowerCampus (SIS) for configured courses.
+The `mdlpipeline` package contains an end-to-end ETL pipeline in the `sync.enrollments.SyncEnrollments` class for syncronizing enrollments in Moodle (LMS) to match PowerCampus (SIS).

 ## Utils Subpackages